chasse20/ilgpu-deterministic-math/README.md

 - Exp
 - Exp2

 Figuring this out was considerably more involved than I expected and sent me fairly deep into IEEE-754, FMA behavior, correctly rounded elementary functions, subnormals, and CPU/GPU numerical differences.
-This was run both in production environemnts for my local machine and my homelab (3xL40S GPUs!).
+This was run both in production environments for my local machine and my homelab (3xL40S GPUs!).

 - explicit IEEE-754 bit handling
 - shared lookup tables for logarithm and exponent operations